Renjie-Woo/Renjie-Woo.github.io/_pages/about.md

 照片：展示多方面的experience
 联系方式 -->
 # About me
 Hi!
 It's Renjie.
-I'm a senior student in Computer Science and Technology in Shanghai Jiao Tong University(SJTU), China.
+I'm a senior student in Computer Science and Technology in Shanghai Jiao Tong University (SJTU), China.

 My research interests are Computer Graphics, Computer Vision, Artificial Intelligence, Machine Learning, particularly in Medical Imaging.
 I want to combine the adcanced technology about computer vision and Artificial Intelligence with daily life, creating machines which can be used for make it convenient for hunman to predict, diagnose and cure disease.

 If you want to know more about me, please feel free to contact me.

-# CV
+# Curriculum Vitae (CV)
 * [My Up-to-date Curriculum Vitae](http://renjie-woo.github.io/files/RJ_CV.pdf)

-# Research Interests
-* Computer Graphics
-* Computer Vision
-* Artificial Intelligence
-* Machine Learning

 # Education
 <b>B.S.</b> in [Computer Science and Technology](http://www.cs.sjtu.edu.cn/en/), [Shanghai Jiao Tong University(SJTU)](http://en.sjtu.edu.cn/), <b>China</b>